Creating a Single Page Application

 └── tsconfig.test.json

 7. Validate and deploy the SuiteApp project.
-If you are using the gulpfile, you can run npm run deploy to bundle and deploy the SuiteApp to the target NetSuite account.
+If you're using the gulpfile, run npm run deploy to bundle and deploy the SuiteApp to the target NetSuite account.

-If you prefer to deploy the SuiteApp from your NetSuite SDK development tool, see References to SuiteCloud SDK Tools for guidance on how to perform this task.
+If you prefer to deploy the SuiteApp from your NetSuite SDK tool, see References to SuiteCloud SDK Tools for guidance.

 8. When the SuiteApp is successfully deployed, you can open the single page application in NetSuite.